Many people ask how they can be more mindful.

 - Duration of Practice: The initial Tabata meditation is only 4 minutes, but depending on how much time you have, you can adjust the total number of intervals.
 Generally the more the better, but even a few focus/un-focus toggles are sufficient reps to build your mindfulness muscle.

 Whatever variations you choose, the important part is the contrast between these two states—doing and not doing, foreground and background, focused and unfocused.

 You want to have enough structure to stay engaged while also giving enough space to really enjoy both the focused and open awareness period without getting lost in either.

 Mindfulness Allows You To Be Busy Without Feeling Busy

 Remember mindfulness for busy people isn’t about giving up on all your tasks and chores.
-It’s about becoming a master at toggling your attention and quickly zooming-out to see more of what is true for you.
+It’s about becoming a master at toggling your attention to broader and more inclusive perspectives.
+It is a skill that enables you to quickly zoom-out and see more of what is true for you.

-Then you can choose where you put your attention and consciously reengage with your work from a place of expanded awareness.
-With skillful foreground-background shifts, it doesn’t matter how busy you are, you won’t necessarily feel busy.
+With greater awareness comes choice.
+Then you can consciously reengage with your work from a place of intention rather than habit.
+Therefore, no matter how busy you are, you won’t feel like life is running you.
+You’ll be running life.

 ~ Jeff Siegel